stackbit-projects/ktapson-website-dade9/content/_index.md

       Bernadette Mayer.
-Contesting the terms of their reception within the avant-gardes with which they are most often associated, I take both poets seriously as poet-researchers whose science-inflected writing practices and complex ways of interacting with their own laboriously-generated poetic milieus challenge the limits of existing models for describing postwar poetry’s engagement with experimental science.
+Contesting the terms of their reception within the avant-gardes with which they are most often associated, I take both poets seriously as poet-researchers whose science-inflected writing practices and complex ways of interacting with their own laboriously generated poetic milieus challenge the limits of existing models for describing postwar poetry’s engagement with experimental science.
 Throughout the book, I bring the discourse on experiment in science studies into contact